Registration Deadline: Full

 Do I need to have supervisory or managerial experience to register?

-The Cybersecurity Boot Camp has been developed to target those who are currently in an IT/Security lead capacity or an IT/Security managerial position.
+The Cybersecurity Boot Camp has been developed to target those who are currently in an IT/Security managerial or supervisory capacity.

 What topics are covered in the curriculum?

-The course topics have been carefully selected by the Executive Sponsor to provide valuable knowledge, skills, and abilities critical for the state’s up and coming leaders.
-Below is a tentative course listing for the 2022 program.
+The course topics have been carefully selected by the Executive Sponsor to provide valuable knowledge, skills, and abilities critical for the state’s upcoming security leaders.
+Below is a tentative course listing for the 2024 program.
 Please note that course topics may be subject to change and that circumstances beyond our control may require adjustments to the program schedule including the addition (or replacement) of courses.
 A final program calendar and schedule will be provided to all students once the registration period closes.
 In addition, it is important to note that refunds will not be provided after the onset of the program (see below for further details on our refund policy).

 Will I be expected to complete assignments outside of my regular schedule?